10 Tips for Organizing Dog-Friendly Picnics

 Secure food containers and coolers

 Dogs have a keen sense of smell and can be quite sneaky when it comes to food.
 To prevent any food mishaps, ensure that all food containers and coolers are securely closed and out of your dog's reach.
-Dogs getting into human food can lead to gastrointestinal issues or worse.
+Dogs getting into human food can lead to gastrointestinal or worse.
 Keep a watchful eye on your dog and discourage any attempts to get into your food.

 Avoid feeding dogs certain toxic foods